 Treatment consists of staying well hydrated; rehydration solutions such as Gastrolyte are the best for this.
 Antibiotics such as Norfloxacin, Ciprofloxacin or Azithromycin will kill the bacteria quickly.

-Loperamide is just a ‘stopper’ and doesn’t get to the cause of the problem.
+Loperamide is just a ‘stopper’ and doesn’t get to the root of the problem.
 It can be helpful, for example, if you have to go on a long bus ride.
 Don’t take Loperamide if you have a fever, or blood in your stools.
 Seek medical attention quickly if you do not respond to an appropriate antibiotic.

-Amoebic dysentery is rare in travellers but is often misdiagnosed by poor-quality labs in South Asia.
+Amoebic dysentery is rare in travellers but is often misdiagnosed by poor-quality labs in south Asia.
 Symptoms are similar to bacterial diarrhoea: fever, bloody diarrhoea and generally feeling unwell.
 You should always seek reliable medical care if you have blood in your diarrhoea.
 Treatment involves two drugs: Tinidazole or Metronidazole to kill the parasite in your gut, and then a second drug to kill the cysts.
 If left untreated, complications such as liver or gut abscesses can occur.
 Bacterial dysentery is more common.

-Giardia is a parasite that is relatively common in travellers.
+Giardia is a water-borne parasite that is relatively common in travellers.
 Symptoms include nausea, bloating, excess gas, fatigue and intermittent diarrhoea.
 ‘Eggy’ burps are often attributed solely to giardia, but work in Nepal has shown that they are not specific to giardia.
 The parasite will eventually go away if left untreated, but this can take months.
 The treatment of choice is Tinidazole, with Metronidazole being a second-line option.